apache/trafficcontrol/docs/source/admin/traffic_ops/using.rst

 - regex_revalidate.config
 - ip_allow.config

 A cache will only get updated when the update flag is set for it.
-To set the update flag, use the *Queue Updates* menu - here you can schedule updates for a whole CDN or a cache group:
+To set the update flag, use the *Queue Updates* menu - here you can schedule updates for a whole CDN or a :term:`Cache Group`:

 #.
 Click **Tools > Queue Updates**.
 #.
 Select the CDN to queue updates for or select All.
 #.
-Select the cache group to queue updates for or select All.
+Select the :term:`Cache Group` to queue updates for or select All.
 #.
 Click the **Queue Updates** button.
 #.
 When the Queue Updates for this Server? (all) window opens, click **OK**.